snowman-repos/book/project_managers/README.md

 If your backups break down, losing data isn’t even a possibility when using Git: Just take any team member’s local repository and restore in minutes.
 ***

+A Github account is not expensive and also comes with an integrated issue tracker that can be used to assign tasks and report bugs.

 ### Issue Tracking